ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 hello world
 ```

-The next package is a rust package that is intended fail to build because of missing
+The next package is a rust package that is intended to fail to build because of some missing
-dependencies (see comment in the file to make the build work)
+dependencies (see comment in the file to make the build work):

 ``` console
 $ nix-build --keep-failed ./nix/wttr/default.nix